FrancescoDiMuro/dcv/README.md

 #### Table Integrity Checks
 If a Job is deleted from the corresponding table, all the Documents will have an id which is no longer referencing to any Job, causing to have invalid data.
-To avoid this behaviour, an integrity check **ON DELTE CASCADE** has been added to the foreign key job_id, so if a Job is deleted, all the Document(s) referred to it will be deleted as well.
+To avoid this behaviour, an integrity check **ON DELETE CASCADE** has been added to the foreign key job_id, so if a Job is deleted, all the Document(s) referred to it will be deleted as well.